processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *plain | scram*

-The option defines in what format the users passwords are stored:
+The option defines in what format the users passwords are stored, plain text or in [SCRAM](/admin/configuration/authentication/#scram) format:

 -   *plain*: The password is stored as plain text in the database.
 This is risky because the passwords can be read if your database gets compromised.
 This is the default value.
-This format allows clients to authenticate using: the old Jabber Non-SASL (XEP-0078), SASL PLAIN, SASL DIGEST-MD5, and SASL SCRAM-SHA-1.
+This format allows clients to authenticate using: the old Jabber Non-SASL (XEP-0078), SASL PLAIN, SASL DIGEST-MD5, and SASL SCRAM-SHA-1/256/512(-PLUS).

 -   *scram*: The password is not stored, only some information that allows to verify the hash provided by the client.
 It is impossible to obtain the original plain password from the stored information;
     for this reason, when this value is configured it cannot be changed to plain anymore.
 This format allows clients to authenticate using:
-    SASL PLAIN and SASL SCRAM-SHA-1.
+    SASL PLAIN and SASL SCRAM-SHA-1/256/512(-PLUS).
+The SCRAM variant depends on the [auth_scram_hash](/admin/configuration/toplevel/#auth-scram-hash) option.

 The default value is *plain*.

 ## auth\_scram\_hash

 *sha | sha256 | sha512*

-Hash algorithm that should be used to store password in SCRAM format.
+Hash algorithm that should be used to store password in [SCRAM](/admin/configuration/authentication/#scram) format.
 You shouldn’t change this if you already have passwords generated with a different algorithm - users that have such passwords will not be able to authenticate.
 The default value is *sha*.